TULiberalArts/Neuroscience/pages/home.md

 ---
 title: Home
-meta-description: >-
-  Our interdisciplinary program offers hands-on experience, internship opportunities and even the option to get a master’s degree in only one extra year.
-meta-keywords: 'neuroscience program, college of liberal arts, Temple'
 permalink: /
 layout: home
+description: >-
+  Our interdisciplinary program offers hands-on experience, internship opportunities and even the option to get a master’s degree in only one extra year.
+keywords: 'neuroscience program, college of liberal arts, Temple'
 feature: true
 feature-title: Employ Your Mind
+feature-image: media/hero_Neuroscience-red.png
 feature-body: >-
   Our neuroscience program teaches students to explore neural and brain function at multiple levels in a rapidly growing field.
 Our students study the neural basis of addiction, developmental disorders, ADHD, depression, anxiety, age-related disorders and much more.
-feature-image: media/hero_Neuroscience-red.png
 published: true
 ---

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html